 Patrick Zylka, Assistant Dean for Enrollment and Student Services

-Prior to his appointment in 2012, Patrick served as Coordinator of Music Admission & Financial Aid at the Henry and Leigh Bienen School of Music, Northwestern University.
+Patrick Zylka was appointed to the position of Assistant Dean for Enrollment and Student Services in 2012.
+Since that time he has presented on special admission topics at the National Performing Arts Roundtable Conference on three occasions, and served as conference host in 2015.
+Prior to his appointment at CCPA, Patrick served as Coordinator of Music Admission & Financial Aid at the Henry and Leigh Bienen School of Music, Northwestern University.
 He earned his BMus in Bassoon Performance at the University of Wisconsin-Madison and his MMus in Bassoon Performance at the University of Michigan.
 Former teachers include Cynthia Cameron-Fix, Marc Vallon, Richard Beene, and Jeffrey Lyman.
 While at the University of Michigan, he served as a Graduate Student Instructor and was recipient of the Emil & Jeannette Holz Scholarship and School of Music Regents Fellowship